Treats advanced breast cancer. Used alone or with another cancer medicine called capecitabine.

 - It is not safe to take this medicine during pregnancy.
 It could harm an unborn baby.
 Tell your doctor right away if you become pregnant.

-- Make sure your doctor knows if you are breastfeeding, or if you have liver disease, diabetes, nerve problems (such as tingling or numbness), or a history of heart disease.
+- Tell your doctor if you are breastfeeding, or if you have liver disease, diabetes, peripheral neuropathy, or a history of heart disease.

 - This medicine may make you bleed, bruise, or get infections more easily.
 Take precautions to prevent illness and injury.
 Wash your hands often.